- Last updated:

 Control program locations

-The Coastal Fox Control Program was carried out in bushland areas from Twin Waters, North to Peregian.
-View a map of the 2016 Coastal Fox Control areas.
+The Coastal Fox Control Program will be carried out in bushland areas from Twin Waters, North to Peregian.
+View a map of the 2017 Coastal Fox Control areas.

 Warning signs are placed at entrances to properties where control is occurring.
-Control activities do not occur on public pathways, roadsides, within 5 m of a boundary fence or within 250 m of designated dog off leash areas.
+Control activities will not be occurring on public pathways, roadsides, within 5 m of a boundary fence or within 200 m of designated dog off leash areas.

 The Coastal Fox Control Program uses humane control methods.
 These methods have been used in successful wildlife conservation programs including the Northern Sydney Regional Fox Control Program.
 Foxes are controlled using traps and the pesticide Sodium Fluoroacetate (1080).
 The Fox Control Program has been carefully designed to ensure native animals are unlikely to be impacted by control activities.

-Please contact council's customer service centre to report fox dens, sightings or attacks.
+Please contact council's customer service centre to report fox dens or if you require further information about the Coastal Fox Control Program.